Azure/Microsoft-Defender-for-Cloud/README.md

 ## Support
 All automations within this repository are provided as is, without SLA or official support.
-However, if you have an issue please fill out a [bug report](https://github.com/Azure/Azure-Security-Center/issues/new?assignees=&labels=&template=bug_report.md&title=) and the community will try to solve your issue.
+However, if you have an issue please fill out a [bug report](https://github.com/Azure/Azure-Security-Center/issues/new?assignees=&labels=&template=bug_report.md&title=) and the community will try to solve it.

 # Wiki
 This project has its own [Wiki](https://github.com/Azure/Azure-Security-Center/wiki) which will provide you with further information about the Azure Security Center community, how to contribute, templates to use, and further resources.